 Compensation Committee.
 The Compensation Committee administers certain compensation and employee benefit plans of Sonic, annually reviews and determines compensation, including annual salaries, bonus performance goals, bonus plan allocations, stock option grants and other benefits, direct and indirect, of all executive officers of Sonic.
 The Compensation Committee administers the Sonic Automotive, Inc. 1997 Stock Option Plan (the "Stock Option Plan"), the Sonic Automotive, Inc. Employee Stock Purchase Plan, the Sonic Automotive, Inc. Incentive Compensation Plan (the "Incentive Compensation Plan"), the Sonic Automotive, Inc. 2004 Stock Incentive Plan (the "Stock Incentive Plan") and certain other employee stock plans, approves individual grants of equity-based compensation under the plans it administers and periodically reviews Sonic's executive compensation programs and takes action to modify programs that yield payments or benefits not closely related to Sonic's or its executives' performance.
 The Board of Directors has determined that all committee members are "independent" as defined in the current listing standards of the NYSE.
-The Compensation Committee met eight times during 2004.
+The Compensation Committee met four times during 2005.

 Nominating and Corporate Governance Committee.
 The NCG Committee is responsible for identifying individuals who are qualified to serve as directors of Sonic and for recommending qualified nominees to the Board of Directors for election or re-election as directors of Sonic.
 The NCG Committee will consider director nominees submitted by stockholders in accordance with the provisions of Sonic's Bylaws.
 The NCG Committee is also responsible for recommending committee members and chairpersons of committees of our Board of Directors and for establishing a system for, and monitoring the process of, performance reviews of the Board of Directors and its committees.
-Finally, the NCG Committee is responsible for developing and recommending to the Board of Directors a set of corporate governance principles applicable to Sonic.
+Finally, the NCG Committee is responsible for developing and recommending to the Board of Directors a set of corporate governance principles applicable to Sonic and for monitoring compliance with Sonic's Code of Business Conduct and Ethics.
 The Board of Directors has determined that all committee members are "independent" as defined in the current listing standards of the NYSE.
-The NCG Committee met four times during 2004.
+The NCG Committee met three times during 2005.

-How to communicate with the Board of Directors and Independent Directors.
-Stockholders wishing to communicate with our Board of Directors, or any of our independent directors, may do so by sending a written communication addressed to the respective director(s) in care of Sonic Automotive, Inc., 6415 Idlewild Road, Suite 109, Charlotte, North Carolina 28212.
-Stockholders wishing to communicate with our independent directors as a group may do so by sending a written communication to William I. Belk, as lead independent director, at this address.
+How to communicate with the Board of Directors and Non-Management Directors.
+Stockholders wishing to communicate with our Board of Directors, or any of our individual directors, including the lead independent director presiding over non-management executive sessions, may do so by sending a written communication addressed to the respective director(s) in care of Sonic Automotive, Inc., 6415 Idlewild Road, Suite 109, Charlotte, North Carolina 28212.
+Stockholders wishing to communicate with our non-management directors as a group may do so by sending a written communication to William I. Belk, as lead independent director, at this address.
 Any communication addressed to any director that is received at Sonic's principal office will be delivered or forwarded to the respective director(s) as soon as practicable.
+Any communication that does not contain delivery instructions from the stockholder will be forwarded to the Chairman of the Board of Directors.